 General Ochterlorny and Young had a special type of “intelligent” officer in mind to lead their “peculiar” corps.
 Major Charles Reid, officer commanding the Sirmoor battalion at the depot at Dehra Dun, was one of them.

-On the 14th of May 1857 a camel Sowar rode in and handed him orders to march to Meerut where the European’s were in trouble.
-A march of 100 miles lay ahead, which would be accomplished in stages of up to 30 miles a day, due to the minimal baggage Reid carried.
+On the 14th of May 1857 a camel sowar rode in and handed him orders to march to Meerut where the European’s were in trouble.
+A march of 100 miles lay ahead, which would be accomplished in stages of up to 30 miles a day due to the minimal baggage Reid carried.
 He had 490 men in the battalion’s 6 companies.
-Each were inspected to see that they had 60 rounds in his cartridge box, and his personal kit was in order, and in four hours they were ready to march, with two elephants to carry the extra ammunition.
+Each man was inspected to see that he had 60 rounds in his cartridge box, and that his personal kit was in order, and in four hours they were ready to march, with two elephants to carry the extra ammunition.
 He set off immediately without packing tents, the long dark green line of Sirmoors snaked their way to Roorkee on the Ganges canal, the red and black dicing on their distinctive cocked Kilmarnock’s the only flash of colour on their somber uniform.
 Here they rested, but while they broke out their rations they were interrupted by some dodgy individuals who turned out to be mutineer sappers.
-They pointed to their flour and goadingly told the Gurkhas that they had been given ground bullock bones to make their chapatis.
+They pointed to the flour ration and goadingly told the Gurkhas that they had been given ground bullock bones to make their chapatis.
 The Nepalese traded looks and burst into laughter.
 Things would soon turn grim however.

-On the 30th of May Reid was directed to Ghaziabad and they marched through the night to arrive before dawn the next morning.
+On the 30th of May Reid was directed to Ghaziabad and the Sirmoors marched through the night to arrive before dawn the next morning.
 They were greeted with a frosty reception from the Delhi Field Force, all non British troops were suspect.
 Another of the native battalions had mutinied and tensions were high.
-This was General Wilson’s little army, the command of which would soon pass from man to man as cholera ravaged the army’s senior officers.
+At that moment this was General Wilson’s little army, the command of which would soon pass from man to man as cholera ravaged the army’s senior officers.
 Wilson advanced against Delhi, a mutinous hot spot and the scene of desperate fighting already.
 Arriving before the city the British moved forwards in two columns to take the high ground.
-After a sharp two hour fight they secured the long rocky ridge that rose 60 feet out of the broken ground on the banks of the Jumna, and ran for about two miles before ending at Delhi’s Grand Trunk Road.
+After a sharp two hour fight they secured the long rocky ridge that rose 60 feet out of the broken ground at the banks of the Jumna, and ran for about two miles before ending at Delhi’s Grand Trunk Road.
 With 4,000 men & virtually no siege guns the British could not invest the place properly or indeed cut it off from help.
-Therefore this not really a relief force, or indeed a singing army it was a holding force, or corps of observation that was to sit tight until reinforcements arrived, troops were therefore deployed along the ridge which they would attempt to hold at all costs for the foreseeable future.
+Therefore this not really a relief force, or indeed a seiging army it was a holding force, or corps of observation that was to sit tight until reinforcements arrived, troops were therefore deployed along the ridge which they would attempt to hold at all costs until relieved.

-The key to this commanding position was on the centre of the right hand position.
-The main Picquet at a “white Palladin mansion” with walls and gates, named after its last owner Hindu Rao.
+The key to this commanding position was on the centre of the right flank, where th main Picquet was disposed at a “white Palladin mansion” with walls and gates, named after its last owner, Hindu Rao.
 It was a dignified abode some 3,630 feet from Delhi’s Mori Bastion, a dominant feature on the landscape, and quickly fortified for defence and heavily supported by artillery.
 Two batteries stood to the right, still more to its left.
 A half moon battery was in front of it and several others including a mortar battery were positioned to its left front, which could offer support if necessary.

-The attacks that follows varied in strength and determination, and once early in the game, after the Mutineers had discovered that it was a “Native” regiment holding Hindu Rao, they tried cunning.
+The attacks that followed varied in strength and determination, and once early in the game, after the Mutineers had discovered that it was a “Native” regiment holding Hindu Rao, they tried cunning.

 On the 10th 500 Mutineers sortied out from the suburbs.
-Reid deployed and advanced against them, with the Guides out in skirmish order, the 60th to his left and the Gurkhas in line on the right.
-The rebels called out to the Sirmoors “Come on, Goorkhas we won’t fire upon you we expect you to join us”.
+Reid deployed and advanced against them, with the Guides out in skirmish order, the 60th to his left and the Gurkhas in line on their right.
+The rebels called out to the Sirmoors “Come on, Goorkhas we won’t fire upon you, we expect you to join us”.